 We head to the bazaar, and lots of men touch Explorason’s hair and ruffle it.
 He hates that.
 He has been getting it here a lot.
-In the tram, and on the streets.
-Soon the crowd is so thick and I am getting worn out trying to hold him securely; my handbag, and the bag of give-aways for the poor.
+On the tram, and the streets.
+Soon the crowd is so thick and I am getting worn out trying to hold him securely; my handbag, and the bag of giveaways for the poor.
 I don’t care if anyone steals that!

-We get out and it is dark and walk back to the Sirkeci Mansion Hotel.
+We get out and it is dark.
+So we get back to the Sirkeci Mansion Hotel.
 It is nice to sit and have a pizza in a back street that isn’t so touristy, and the prices are lower.